Designing a system that understands biology, not files

 THE CLIENT

-Atlas Pathology (name changed under NDA)
+Atlas Pathology (live commercial product, name changed under NDA)

 Founding Product Designer